500+ Words Urbanisation Essay

 Urbanisation in India – History and Present Situation

 Urbanisation in India is said to have begun somewhere around 600 B.C. culminating in the formation of early historical cities.
-During the ancient and mediaeval periods of Indian history, the kings established various capital regions which developed into towns.
+During ancient and medieval periods of Indian history, the kings established various capital regions, which developed into towns.
 For example, Pataliputra (now Patna) and Vaishali developed as towns during the Magadh rule.
 Kanauj was the capital town of Harshavardhana in Uttar Pradesh.
-The establishment of the East India Company and the onset of British colonial control of India from the seventeenth century led to the growth of urban centres of Delhi, Calcutta, Bombay and Madras.
+The establishment of the East India Company and the onset of British colonial control of India from the seventeenth century led to the growth of the urban centres of Delhi, Calcutta, Bombay and Madras.
 These cities (except Delhi) developed along the seacoast in the respective regions where the British had established administrative systems in various provinces.